A boy smiles as he picks corn in a cornfield.

 Families become economically self-reliant with the ability to provide for their children—both now and in the future

-Equip families and individuals with resources and training, focusing on women’s economic empowerment
+Equip families and individuals with resources and training, focusing on the economic empowerment of women and youth

 Join forces at the community level to build sustainability and resilience